jeongl/react-router-utilities/README.md

 Basic example for `<ProtectRoute />`

-If the test passes it will redirect with the specified path.
+If the test passes it will redirect to the specified path.
 Otherwise it will either use the render prop to render the component or its children.

 ```jsx